Hazel tree

 '23-'24 School Year

 Enrollment for classes in the '23-'24 school year is now open.
 Contact us now for information about the '23-'24 school year.
-Classes meet on Thursdays and clubs meet on Tuesdays.
+Classes meet on Wednesdays and Thursdays while clubs meet on Tuesdays.
 Tutoring is available by appointment.
 We serve middle and high school students in Historic Lawrenceville.

 Books in the Library